 For most Foundation grants, research funds stay with the Principal Investigator.
 If you change institutions, notify the Foundation research staff in advance of your move.
 You will need to provide an acknowledgment from both the current and future institution recognizing the transfer of work as well as funds, and a current expense report outlining spent and remaining funds.
 Unspent funds remaining at the original institution must be returned to the Foundation so that they can be provided to the new institution.

 What is BioFIND?

-BioFIND is a two-year observational clinical study designed to collect biosamples that will be used to discover and verify biomarkers of Parkinson's disease (PD).
-The study will be carried out at 5 academic clinical sites in the United States and is expected to begin recruitment in the fall of 2012.
-This study and is sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).
-BioFIND is led by Principal Investigator Un Jung Kang at the University of Chicago.
+BioFIND was an observational clinical study designed to collect biosamples for Parkinson's Disease (PD) biomarker discovery and verification projects.
+The study was conducted at eight academic clinical sites in the United States.
+The recruitment recruited 119 Parkinson's patients (diagnosed within the last five to 15 years) and 96 controls began in 2012 and closed in 2015.
+This study was sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).
+BioFIND was led by Principal Investigator Un Jung Kang of Columbia University.

 What are biomarkers?

 A biomarker can be any objectively measurable physical characteristic associated with the presence of disease (diagnostic marker), or any characteristic that changes over time in a way that can be tied to the progression of disease (progression marker).
 Examples from other health conditions include: blood pressure, which is objectively and easily measured and, when high, acts as a diagnostic marker of potential heart disease; and, white blood cell count is a progression marker of leukemia.
 A count that rises to abnormal levels indicates that the condition is getting worse, while a count that returns to normal indicates improvement.Learn more about biomarkers.

 What data and specimens will be made available to researchers from BioFIND?